Azson/DTP-emulator/README.md

 - Position : The position that packet on.
 It's 0 if packet on source'
 - Send_delay : The time that packet sent into window;
 - Pacing_delay : The time that packet send into network.
 It's used in the congestion control like BBR.
-- Lantency : The time that packet spending on links including queue delay and propagation delay;
+- Latency : The time that packet spending on links including queue delay and propagation delay;
 - Drop : Label whether the packet is dropped;
 - Packet_id : The Identity of packet;
 - Create_time : The time when the packet is created;